Niko Partners: Asia is 54% of the $1B global esports market

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-The Asia esports market is more than 54% of the $1 billion dollar global esports market, according to market researcher Niko Partners.
+Asia is more than 54% of the $1 billion dollar global esports market, according to market researcher Niko Partners.

-Asia is the world’s largest and most important region for esports, and esports generated $543.8 million in revenues in the region in 2020, a 4.9% increase over 2019 despite the challenges of COVID-19, Niko Partners said.
+Asia is the world’s largest and most important region for esports, generating $543.8 million in revenues in the region in 2020.
+This is a 4.9% increase over 2019 despite the challenges of COVID-19, Niko Partners said.
 During 2020, esports operators had to shut down their physical events and shift to digital broadcasts of their events.
-Yet the Asian market still managed to grow and it remains on a strong course in 2021.
+Yet the Asian market still managed to grow, and it remains on a strong course in 2021.
 Revenues for 2021 will likely be close to $600 million, or 10.5% growth over 2020.

 This excludes the revenue generated by games and includes the revenue of the industry of esports.
 The value of esports licensing and media rights grew in 2020 as platforms sought content and sponsors sought alternatives to relationships with traditional sports media.
 Esports’ ability to move to online-only play made them a popular alternative to live media events impacted by new regulations.